wp-plugins/soundy-audio-playlist/readme.txt

 == Description ==

-The **Soundy Audio Playlist** plugin allows any page or post to play and display an audio playlist.
+**Soundy Audio Playlist** allows any page or post to play and display an audio playlist.

-This Soundy plugin can be used like its Soundy brother, Soundy Background Music, to have pages or post playing an audio playlist in the background instead of a single soundtrack.
+This Soundy plugin can be used like its Soundy brother, Soundy Background Music, to have pages or posts playing an audio playlist in the background instead of a single soundtrack.
 However, this plugin can do much more than this: by means of the [sdy_pl playlist] short code, the playlist can be displayed anywhere in the page content.
 The page visitors can then interact with this playlist and control their audio playback experience with the following user interface features:

 = Front-End Features =

 * Play/Pause button
-* Audio volume control with slider
+* Audio volume control slider
-* Soundtrack time positioning with slider
+* Soundtrack time positioning slider
 * Next and Previous buttons
 * Arrow key soundtrack selection
 * Mouse click soundtrack selection